Agender: a person who has an internal sense of being neither male nor female nor some combination of male and femaleMerriam Webster

 I can’t keep track of all the rules.
 They are nonsensical to me.
 They don’t have any mapping to right and wrong—they’re just customs, formalities, decorations, games.
 Maybe other folks experience them as instincts.
 That’s the only way I can make sense of how everyone seems to keep track of all the rules so effortlessly.

-Whatever it is, it’s a sense I completely lack.
+Whatever it is, I just don’t understand it.
+It’s a sense I completely lack.

-I spent almost three decades trying to learn and memorize the weird maze of rules before giving up and accepting that I don’t have gender, and that I shouldn’t waste my life trying to force myself to act like it.
+I spent almost three decades trying to learn and memorize the weird maze of rules people play by before giving up and accepting that I don’t have gender, and that I shouldn’t waste my life trying to force myself to act like it.

 Agender is a subcategory of nonbinary